pryn-kb/python-test/_episodes/22-how-to-partition.md

+---
+title: "Arrays with regularly-spaced values"
+teaching: 0
+exercises: 0
+questions:
+- "linspace, arrange, geomspace, logspace, meshgrid, mgrid, ogrid"
+objectives:
+- "Learning objective (FIXME)"
+keypoints:
+- "There are a few NumPy functions that are similar in application, but which provide slightly different results, which may cause confusion if one is not sure when and how to use them.
+The following guide aims to list these functions and describe their recommended usage."
+---

-# How to create arrays with regularly-spaced values {#how-to-partition}
+## How to create arrays with regularly-spaced values

 There are a few NumPy functions that are similar in application, but which provide slightly different results, which may cause confusion if